ben-n93/ben-n93.github.io/content/pages/projects.md

 Here are some of the projects I've developed:

+#### APIs

+- [Archer API](https://www.archerapi.com/) - Archer API is a REST API based on the adult animated sitcom.
+It provides data about Archer's characters, episodes and quotes:

+    - Built with [Flask](https://flask.palletsprojects.com/en/2.2.x/) and hosted on [Heroku](https://www.heroku.com/).
+You can view the source code on [Github](https://github.com/ben-n93/archer_api).

 #### Applications/tools

 - [VAST XML Parser](https://github.com/ben-n93/VAST_XML_Parser) - an XML parser that extracts Creative and MediaFile element metadata from Video Ad Serving Template XML tags.